JeremyFagis/dropify/README.md

 ```

 * __tpl:__  You can update default template.
-You juste have to add an options array when you init the plugin.
+You just have to add an options array when you init the plugin.

 ```javascript
 $('.dropify').dropify({